Qaiser Ahmed Sheikh: Business career

 Sheikh has had a long-standing career as a business executive and industrialist, marked by significant collaborations with multinational corporations.
-As Chief Executive Officer, he established joint ventures that brought foreign investment and industrial growth to Pakistan.
+As chief executive officer, he established joint ventures that brought foreign investment and industrial growth to Pakistan.
 One such venture was Qaiser LG Petrochemicals (Pvt.)
 Ltd., a chemical manufacturing company producing Di Octyl Phthalate (D.O.P) and Butyl Acetate, formed in collaboration with the LG Group, a leading South Korean conglomerate.
 He also founded Qaiser Noman Bernas (Pvt.)
 Ltd. in partnership with Bernas, a semi-government Malaysian enterprise that holds exclusive rights to import rice into Malaysia.
-Under his leadership, Qaiser Noman Bernas earned multiple accolades, including export trophies from the President and Prime Minister of Pakistan for five consecutive years, from 2000 to 2004, recognizing its contributions to the country's export sector.
+Under his leadership, Qaiser Noman Bernas earned multiple accolades, including export trophies from the president and prime minister of Pakistan for five consecutive years, from 2000 to 2004, recognizing its contributions to the country's export sector.
 These joint ventures reflect Sheikh’s role in attracting foreign investment to Pakistan, particularly in the fields of chemical manufacturing and agricultural trade.

 In addition to these partnerships, Sheikh has overseen the operations of other companies.
 Qaiser Brothers (Pvt.)
 Ltd., established in 1967, is an international trading firm.
 He is also associated with Gadoon Industries (Pvt.)
 Ltd., a manufacturing company that produces plastic sheets and bags for commercial use.

 He has also served as president of Karachi Chamber of Commerce and Industry.

 Political career

 Sheikh contested elections for the National Assembly of Pakistan in the years 1993, 1997, 2002, and 2008.
-He was successfully elected to the National Assembly in 1997 as an independent candidate, during an election in which only the Pakistan Muslim League-Nawaz (PML-N) secured National Assembly seats from Punjab.
+He was elected to the National Assembly in 1997 as an independent candidate, during an election in which only the Pakistan Muslim League-Nawaz (PML-N) secured National Assembly seats from Punjab.
 Notably, no other political party besides PML-N managed to win a seat in Punjab that year, making Sheikh's victory as an independent particularly significant.

 He distinguished himself as one of the very few politicians with a business background to be elected from a rural constituency, traditionally dominated by feudal political families.
 His success in this landscape reflected a shift in voter preference and the growing influence of candidates outside the traditional political elite.
 As a parliamentarian, Sheikh gained recognition for his philanthropic approach to public service.
 He donated all of his parliamentary remuneration, travel allowances, and benefits to development initiatives in Pakistan, encouraging other financially stable members of the National Assembly to follow suit.

 He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-86 (Jhang) in the 2013 Pakistani general election.
 He received 77,512 votes and defeated Zulfiqar Ali Shah, a candidate of Pakistan People's Party (PPP).

 He was re-elected to the National Assembly as a candidate of PML-N from NA-100 (Chiniot-II) in the 2018 Pakistani general election.
 He received 76,415 votes and defeated Zulfiqar Ali Shah, a candidate of Pakistan Tehreek-e-Insaf (PTI).